Healthy Tips For Travelling Bloggers

 Don’t forget to exercise your eyes.
 Your eyes are like other muscles in your body, they need a rest because they get tired from staring at a screen for long periods.
 Simple eye exercises can help with eye strain and focus fatigue, like the 20-20-20 rule.
 Every 20 minutes look at an object roughly 6 metres or 20 feet away for 20 seconds.
 Lastly, don’t forget to blink!
 We tend to blink less often while using a computer or handheld devices.

 Walk the Talk

+I’m trying to improve my website’s usability.
+Is there anything on my site you’re having trouble finding?
 Your feedback is valued and important to me.
-I value and appreciate your comments, suggestions and opinion to improve my services and the way I communicate.
+I appreciate your comments, suggestions and opinion to improve my services and the way I communicate.
 If you liked this blog, please share with your friends or leave your comment.

 Travel Planning Resources